oracle-livelabs/analytics-ai/oci-di/workshops/ocw23-livelabs/Intro.md

 **Objectives**

-- Create Object Storage and Autonomous Data Warehouse Data Assets in the Workspace
 - Create Data Flows, Integration tasks, a Data Loader task and SQL task
 - Create a Pipeline, Pipeline task and publish tasks into an Application
 - Run the Data Loader task, Schedule and run the Pipeline task